Manning River: History

 The traditional custodians of the land surrounding the Manning River and its associated valley are the Australian Aboriginal Biripi, who named the river as Boolumbahtee, meaning a place where the brolgas played.

 In 1818, John Oxley crossed and named Harrington and Farquhar inlets during a trip from the Hastings River, near Port Macquarie, to Port Stephens.
 The Manning River itself was first surveyed by Henry Dangar in 1825 and again in 1826 on behalf of the Australian Agricultural Company.
 Later in 1826, the river was named the Manning River by Robert Dawson for the Deputy Governor of the Australian Agricultural Company, William Manning.
 In the same year it was declared that the Manning was the northern limit of the Nineteen Counties, defining the areas of New South Wales where settlers were free to occupy.

 Until 1913, ships servicing the coast brought goods and supplies up the river.
+Before modern roads were built, the Manning River effectively acted as a highway for moving people, timber, produce and supplies.
 Wingham was established at the furthest point supply boats could reach up the river and became the region's major port.
+Croki was another major transport hub, that served as a landing port.
+Trips by riverboats travelling between Sydney and Manning settlements were common, until the railway link to Sydney opened in 1913, and improved road connections had reduced the demand for river transport.
+Eventually Croki and Wingham ceased being thriving ports as river based transport became replaced by road and rail.
 The old cargo wharf at Wingham Brush has since been refurbished.
 The town of Tinonee was also settled on the river near Taree.

+In 2008 a pod of bottle-nosed dolphins became stranded up stream from Wingham between Jackson and Abbotts Falls (visible from Brushy Cutting Lookout).
+Authorities observed, but did not intervene.
+Despite this area having adequate food, and a high level of water, all dolphins soon died stranded in this section of fresh and/or brackish water.
+This is assumed by specialists now to relate to low salinity water leading to Fresh Water Skin Disease.
+Necroscopys and water testing were not carried out.